 A cross-wavelet transform analysis was carried out to further examine the trends and periodicities in colour concentrations with the explanatory drivers of colour in the rivers.
 Cross-wavelet transform analysis can be used as a method of examining pairs of time series that may be expected to be linked in some way.
 Continuous wavelet transforms from pairs of time series are used to construct the cross wavelet transforms, revealing their common power and relative phase in time-frequency space.
 In particular, the analysis examines whether regions in time frequency space with large common power have a consistent phase relationship, suggesting causality between the time series pairs (Grinstead et al, 2004).
-A cross-wavelet power spectrum was calculated from the cross wavelet transform results in order to estimate the covariance between each pair of time series as a function of frequency and the statistical significance was also estimated as part of the analysis. using Monte Carlo .
+A cross-wavelet power spectrum was calculated from the cross wavelet transform results in order to estimate the covariance between each pair of time series as a function of frequency and the statistical significance was also estimated as part of the analysis.
 The ‘biwavelet’ package in R (R Core Team, 2017) was used for the bivariate wavelet analyses (Grinstead et al., 2004).

-2.5 Conversion of colour to Estimation of DOC concentration from water colour concentration, and calculation of carbon export
+2.5 Estimation of DOC concentration from water colour concentration, and calculation of carbon export

 DOC (mg L-1) concentration was estimated from water colour concentration (PtCo mg L-1) using a linear model developed between water colour and DOC from the Glenamong River between April 2010 and September 2011(Ryder, 2015).
 There was a strong linear relationship between colour and DOC (r2 = 0.88, p ≤ 0.001, n = 366) indicating that water colour measurements were a good proxy for DOC concentrations in the sub-catchment rivers.
 DOC analysis was carried out using a Sievers 5310C Total Organic Carbon analyser (Sievers Instruments Inc, sievers.instruments.wts@suez.com) (Range 4 ppb to 50 ppm, accuracy ± 2% or ± 5 ppb, whichever is greater; precision < 1% relative standard deviation).
 To verify the TOC analyser performance, 10 ppm potassium hydrogen phythalate (KHP) standards were used.
 The mean annual loads were calculated for the Black and Glenamong sub-catchments by multiplying the calculated stream discharge volume for each week by the weekly estimated DOC concentration and summing the totals.
 Mean annual yield (per km2) was estimated by dividing the mean annual load by the upstream drainage-basin area.